Learn Spanish in Latin America: the ins and outs

 Which country speaks the best Spanish?

-In some countries it is discussed a bit faster or ‘more difficult’.
+In some countries, it is discussed a bit faster or ‘more difficult’.
 Argentina and Uruguay are known for their ‘own typical accent’, and in Chile, for example, the letter ‘s’ is rather swallowed.
-Some Central American countries have their own ‘melody’ and intonation… but it’s not all that different so you can always make yourself understood.
+Some Central American countries have their own ‘melody’ and intonation… but it’s not all that different, so you can always make yourself understood.

 The countries where Spanish is most clearly spoken are actually Peru and Colombia.

 All Spanish schools offer a social and activity program with (almost) daily (cultural) activities and trips, free or at cost.
 Think of salsa dancing, cooking classes, trips, visits to places of interest, wine tasting, trying local delicacies, games, or other sporting activities.
-In general, there is a lot to do near every language school and you can do nice tours and trips during the weekend.
+In general, there is a lot to do near every language school, and you can do nice tours and trips during the weekend.

-Do you like surfing or diving?
 Then choose a Spanish school nearby the beach.

-Do you like adventure, hiking, mountain biking etc.?
 The environment of some language schools lends itself to that a little better than others, so choose best outdoor locations to learn Spanish!

-Would you like to discuss the best destination for a Spanish language course in Latin America?
+| Would you like to discuss the best destination for a Spanish language course in Latin America?

 Feel free to contact us via the web or Whatsapp. |